 How Much is a Beginner Motorcycle?

 Beginner motorcycles typically range in price from $3,000 to $10,000.
 Based on the list below, the average cost of a new beginner motorcycle is $5,550.
-And if you’re curious about your neighbours, the most popular beginner bike is the Kawasaki Z400.
 The least expensive beginner bike on our list is the Yamaha V Star 250, retailing for $4,699.

 Best Beginner Motorcycles